Laz Díaz

+Career

+Prior to beginning his professional umpiring career, Díaz played one minor league season in the Minnesota Twins organization as an outfielder and a shortstop.
+He split the 1984 season between the Elizabethton and Kenosha Twins, and the Visalia Oaks.
+After being released at the end of the season, Díaz made two more attempts at being signed by a major league team.
+He tried out for the St Louis Cardinals in 1986, and was a spring training invite for the New York Yankees in 1987 before ending his playing career.

+Díaz also previously served in the Marine Corps Reserves.

-His professional umpiring career began after he attended the Harry Wendelstedt Umpire School in 1991.
+Following the conclusion of his brief professional baseball career, Díaz began umpiring and attended the Harry Wendelstedt Umpire School in 1991.
 He worked his way up to the International League for the 1995 season.
-Díaz was one of the 22 umpires promoted to the major leagues in the wake of the Major League Umpires Association's mass-resignation strategy in July 1999.
-Prior to his professional umpiring career, he served in the Marine Corps Reserves.
+Díaz was one of the 22 umpires promoted to the major leagues in the wake of the 1999 Major League Umpires Association mass resignation.
+Díaz wears number 63, a reference to his birth year of 1963.
 Díaz was attacked by an intoxicated fan while umpiring first base in a game at Comiskey Park in April 2003.
 The fan, Eric Dybas, a self-described Cubs fan, had attended a game at Wrigley Field earlier in the day and had been drinking all day.
 Laz stifled the attack, and the fan was later sentenced to up to 180 days in jail and one month of probation for aggravated battery.

 Díaz was the second base umpire when Barry Bonds broke Hank Aaron's career home run record.
 On July 23, 2009, Díaz was the third base umpire for Mark Buehrle's perfect game.

 He has worked the World Series in 2007, 2017 and 2020, the American League Championship Series in 2009, 2015, 2016, and 2021, the Division Series in 2002, 2006, 2007, 2013, 2014, 2017 and 2020 and the Wild Card in 2020, 2021 and 2022.
 He also umpired the All-Star Game in 2000 and 2010.

 Díaz is featured in Pepsi commercials with the Detroit Tigers' Johnny Damon, the Minnesota Twins' Joe Mauer and broadcaster Gary Thorne.

 On March 7, 2010, Díaz was inducted to the Cuban Hall of Fame.

 During a game on May 30, 2012, Díaz got into an unusual argument with New York Yankees catcher Russell Martin.
 According to Martin, Díaz punished the catcher for disputing the strike zone by not letting him throw new baseballs out to the pitcher (a preference of Martin's) and claiming that this ability had to be "earned".
 MLB Executive VP for Baseball Operations Joe Torre spoke to Díaz and Martin about the incident, but Martin said he did not expect any disciplinary action for either man.

-MLB selected Diaz to officiate its 2014 Opening Series at the Sydney Cricket Ground in Sydney, Australia from March 20–23, 2014.
+MLB selected Diaz to officiate its 2014 Opening Series at the Sydney Cricket Ground in Sydney, Australia, during March 20–23, 2014.